MattBokovitz1/MattBokovitz1/README.md

 ### Hey! 👋

 Hi, I'm Matt!
-I'm a full-stack web developer who is passionate about developing websites that bring people together and are simple for the user to navigate through.
+I'm a front end web developer who is passionate about developing websites that bring people together and are simple for the user to navigate through.
 I am currently looking for a full-time web developer role.
 I am passionate about working at a small to medium sized start-up, and making a significant contribution to an interesting, complex project.

 - 🌱  From September 2020 - April 2021, I completed the curriculum at Lambda School, and was able to learn a ton of front-end and back-end skills.
 In April, I officially graduated.